Business travel

 • Holders of a temporary passport issued by the United Arab Emirates

-• Holders of a Hong Kong SAR identity document
+• Holders of a document of identity issued by Hong Kong Special Administrative Region

-• Holders of a Macau Special Administrative Region Travel Permit
+• Holders of a Travel Permit issued by Macau Special Administrative Region

-• Holders of a Mainland China Travel Document
+• Holders of a People's Republic of China (PRC) Travel Document

 Miscellaneous Work Pass